D9292S/New-Quantum-Bank/docs/INSTALLATION.md

 ### Automated Setup (Recommended)

 We provide automated setup scripts for both Unix-based systems (Linux/macOS) and Windows.
+These scripts utilize the UV package manager for significantly faster installations (10-100x faster than pip).

 #### For Linux/macOS